-Myanmar’s military junta (1962-2011, 2021) was ruthless.
+Myanmar’s military junta (1962-2011, 2021-) is a ruthless power.
 Their policies brought poverty to a land rich in resources.
 They reacted violently to protests, put their opponents in prison, and implemented forced labour.
-A policy of violence against certain minorities led to destroyed villages, rape, torture, displaced populations, and international condemnation.
-Myanmar was deeply broken as a result, with divisions along political, religious, and especially ethnic lines.
-After an era of more democratic governance, the military performed the third coup of Myanmar's short history, on 1 February, 2021.
+A policy of cruel violence against certain minorities led to destroyed villages, rape, torture, displaced populations, and international condemnation.
+After an era of greater democratic governance, the military performed the third coup of Myanmar's short history, on 1 February, 2021.
+Widespread protests were met with such murderous violence that increasing numbers of defectors from the police and military have joined the anti-regime movement.
 Pray for what seems impossible except through Christ: the solidarity, peace, and courage represented by the three colours of the nation's new flag.

 The Church faces many challenges in Myanmar.
 Pray about these issues: